bukzor/terraform-gke-k8s-demo/README.md

 On the first run it tears down the GKE cluster but none of its k8s contents, which makes it seem like the provider is being treated as a special case in the dependency graph when it shouldn't.
-It does successfully bring up the new cluster, but again none of its k8s contents.
+The first run does successfully bring up the new cluster, but none of its k8s contents.
 On the second run, it notices that the k8s contesnts are missing and successfully provisions them.

 Note that the original k8s resources were never deprovisioned.
 This would lead